Luckyguess-0/Puzzle-Quest-Switch-Mods/README.md

 # Puzzle-Quest-Old-Icons
 The icons in the remake of Puzzle Quest are pretty bad so I replaced them for the switch.
+Upscaled and made yellow a little brighter too.
+I kinda miss the pixels though I might make a more chunky one.
 Before:
 ![before](https://user-images.githubusercontent.com/90596580/229689251-8f814d8a-a0b4-4ed9-b8e1-e289ea6cabd9.PNG)
 After: